Anne Marie Becraft

 Anne Marie Becraft, OSP (1805 – December 16, 1833) was an American educator and nun.
-One of the first African-American nuns in the Catholic Church, she established a school for black girls in Washington, D.C and later joined the Oblate Sisters of Providence.
+Around 1820, she established a school for black girls in Washington, D.C., and later joined the Oblate Sisters of Providence.

 Biography

 Early life and education

 Becraft (sources also refer to her as Maria or Marie Becraft) was born in 1805 to William and Sara Becraft, prominent free Black Catholics.

 Anne Marie's grandmother, also a free Black, worked as a housekeeper for Charles Carroll (the only Catholic signer of the Declaration of Independence) and was likely his concubine; Carroll presented Annie Marie's father with several of the Carroll family's prized relics, paintings, and other keepsakes just before Carroll's death in 1832.

 The oldest of seven children, Anne Marie began her formal education at the age of four at the White-operated Potter School in Washington, D.C.
 Race hostilities forced her to leave the school in 1812.
 Becraft continued her studies at another White-operated school, New Georgetown, until 1820, when it closed because White involvement in the education of black people was discouraged.

 At 15, Becraft became the proprietor of a day school for girls.
 The school operated from a house on Dunbarton Street in Georgetown.
 There was an average of 35 girls who "comprised girls from the best colored families of Georgetown, Washington, Alexandria, and surrounding counties."
 The school became known as the Georgetown Seminary and operated as an academy for boarders and day students, one of the first for females in the District.
-Becraft operated the school for eight years, at which point she resigned and moved to Baltimore in 1831 to join the Oblate Sisters of Providence in Baltimore, the first Roman Catholic religious institute for Catholic women of African descent.
+Becraft operated the school for eight years, at which point she resigned and moved to Baltimore in 1831 to join the Oblate Sisters of Providence in Baltimore, the first Catholic religious order for women of African descent.
 The school continued under the direction of Ellen Simonds.

 Religious life

-On September 8, 1832, Becraft received the religious name Sister Aloysius (some sources say Sister Aloyons).
+On September 8, 1832, Becraft received the religious name Aloysius (some sources say Aloyons).
 The following year she took her vows and became the 11th sister to join the Oblates.
 She was a teaching oblate who instructed her students in arithmetic, English and embroidery.

 Death

 From the age of 15, Becraft had had a chronic chest condition.
-In 1833 her condition worsened and she was admitted to the order's infirmary.
+In 1833 her condition worsened and she was admitted to the Oblates' infirmary.
 She died on December 16, 1833, aged 28.
 Becraft was buried in Baltimore's Old Cathedral Cemetery.